cyclus/cyclus.github.com/source/arche/cycpp.rst

     units        The physical units, if any.
     userlevel    Integer from 0 - 10 for representing ease (0) or difficulty (10)
                  in using this variable, default 0.
+    alias        The name of the state variable in the schema and input file.
-    uilabel      The text string a UI will display as the name of this input on the UI input form.
+                 If this is not present it defaults to the C++ variable name. uilabel      The text string a UI will display as the name of this input on the UI input form.
     uitype       The type of the input field in reference in a UI, currently supported types are; incommodity, outcommodity,
-                 range, combobox, facility, and recipe.
+                 range, combobox, facility, recipe, nuclide, and none.
+                 For 'nuclide' when the type is an int, the values will be read in from the input file in human readable string format ('U-235') and automatically converted to results of ``pyne::nucname::id()``
-    range        This indicates the range associated with a range Type.
+                 (922350000) in the database and on the archetype. range        This indicates the range associated with a range type.
                  It must take the form of ``[min, max]`` or ``[min, max, (optional) step size]``. categorical  This indicates the decrete values a combobox Type can take.
 It must take the form of ``[value1, value2, value3, etc]``.